fm3chanic/ksyntaxhighlighting_themes/README.md

 This repository contains all color themes for KSyntaxhighlighting I've created so far.<br> KSyntaxhighlighting supports Kate and KWrite from the KDE desktop project and all other applications which are using KSyntaxhighlighting.

-Themes which have been created during my project of color theming Vtubers are in the folder "vtuber_project".
-The folder "other" contains all color themes which where created outside of the project.
+Themes which have been created during my project of color theming Vtubers are in the directory "vtuber_project".
+The directory "other" contains all color themes which where created outside of the project.

 **[HTML Reference Sheets & Galery Non-Project Themes](https://github.com/fm3chanic/color_schemes)**<br>
 **[Vtuber Project | Information & Galery](https://github.com/fm3chanic/vtuber_project)**